Welcome to ACC. Follow the Destination: ACC map to enroll

 Important!
 Your TSI status does not affect your admission to ACC but is used for course placement.
 Students who are not yet TSI complete must enroll in a course designed to strengthen skills in reading, writing, or math.

-Unsure if you’re GPS-1 or GPS-2?
-Contact any campus Advising Center.
+Unsure if you're GPS-1 or GPS-2?
+Contact an Advising Center.

 Follow the registration steps each semester you attend ACC.